carolynking213/horiseon/README.md

 ## Motivation

 This assigned project refactors and organizes existing code to make it easier for other developers to read.
+The starter code can be found at https://github.com/coding-boot-camp/urban-octo-telegram.

 ## Screenshots